Transocean sees rigs busier in 2013, costs heading higher

-Nov 5 (Reuters) - Transocean Ltd, owner of the world’s largest offshore oil drilling fleet, said on Monday that it expects most of the recent improvement in revenue-generating levels of its rigs will be sustained next year, though costs are headed higher due to a global offshore booms.
+(Reuters) - Transocean Ltd (RIG.N), owner of the world’s largest offshore oil drilling fleet, said on Monday that it expects most of the recent improvement in revenue-generating levels of its rigs will be sustained next year, though costs are headed higher due to a global offshore booms.

 Transocean shares rose 5 percent after it reported higher-than-expected third-quarter earnings overnight, helped by a sharp rise in revenue efficiency, which measures the revenue generated by its rigs against their total revenue-generating capacity.